krisbitney/RepFlowVisualization/README.md

 Time: ~10 hours

 # Local Setup
+Requires python >= 3.7

 1. Download repo
 2. navigate to repo folder in terminal
-3. run "pip install requirements.txt"
+3. run "pip install --upgrade -r requirements.txt"
-4. navigate to "app" folder (run "cd app")
+    * Or "pip3 install --upgrade -r requirements.txt", see below
-4. run "python server.py serve"
+4. run "python app/server.py serve"
 5. Navigate to localhost:8000 in browser

+Note that these instructions assume "pip" is an alias for a python 3.x pip installation.
+If you have Python 2.x and Python 3.x installed, use "pip3 install --upgrade -r requirements.txt"

 # To Do
 * Implement features to simulate future reputation distributions